-Our discussion and analysis of the Township of Abington's financial performance provides an overview of the Township's financial activities for the fiscal year ended December 31, 2022.
-Please read this Management's Discussion and Analysis in conjunction with the accompanying financial statements, which begin on page 35, and notes which follow in order to obtain a thorough understanding of the Township's financial condition at December 31, 2022.
+This section of the Township of Abington's (Township) annual comprehensive financial report provides discussion and analysis of its financial performance.
+Please read this Management's Discussion and Analysis in conjunction with the accompanying financial statements, which begin on page 33, and notes that follow, in order to obtain a thorough understanding of the Township's financial condition at December 31, 2023.